akanksha6082/multithreading-library/README.md

 ```
 ## Using athread in your project

+You can use mthread in you project by directly copying header and source files from either <a href="https://github.com/akanksha6082/multithreading-library/one-one">one-one/</a> or <a href="https://github.com/akanksha6082/multithreading-library/many-one">many-one/</a>

 ## Contribute

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.